-Pakistan Court Rules That Men Can Marry Underage Girls After They've Had Their First Period
+Pakistan Law Allows Men to Marry Girls After Their First Period

 The ruling comes in direct violation of the Child Marriage Restraint Act.

 A high court in Pakistan has ruled that men can marry underage girls, under Sharia law, after they have experienced their first menstrual cycle.

 Sharia law is the religious law of Islam derived from the teachings of the Quran, which acts as a divine code or guide for living.